data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ### Dataset IAM role

+**Usage**

+- Assumed by Dataset owners from <span style="color:grey">*data.all*</span> UI to quickly ingest or access Dataset data
+- Assumed by Dataset Glue crawler
+- Assumed by the Dataset Glue profiling job

 **IAM Permissions**

 - read and write permissions to the Dataset S3 Bucket (ONLY this bucket)
 - encrypt/decrypt data with the Dataset KMS key (ONLY this key)
 - read and write permissions to the Dataset Glue database and tables (ONLY this database)